Core Concepts & Architecture

 Pattern 2: Parallel Branches

-Multiple branches execute in parallel.
+Independent branches execute in parallel, improving throughput.

 Pattern 3: Streaming Pipeline

 Data flows in chunks, enabling real-time updates.
+The Collect node gathers all chunks into a single output.

 Pattern 4: Fan-In Pattern

 Multiple inputs combine before processing.
+The Combine node waits for all sources.